bhuvaneshM05/PocketFlow/replit.md

 - **Code Quality**: TypeScript for static type checking

 ### AI and External APIs
-- **OpenAI**: GPT-4o integration for intelligent financial assistance and insights
+- **Google Gemini AI**: Advanced AI integration using gemini-2.5-flash for conversational chat and gemini-2.5-pro for detailed spending insights and analysis
 - **Environment**: dotenv for environment variable management